ravelin-community/terraform-provider-ravelin/docs/data-sources/gsudo_escalations.md

+---
---- page_title: "ravelin_gsudo_escalations Data Source - terraform-provider-ravelin" subcategory: ""
+page_title: "ravelin_gsudo_escalations Data Source - terraform-provider-ravelin"
+subcategory: ""
-description: |-    ---
+description: |-
+  Get all configured gsudo escalations for ravelin internal users
+---

 # ravelin_gsudo_escalations (Data Source)

 This data source is useful for internal usage at Ravelin Technologies.
 It opens a list of IAM yaml files which describe user access to our platform & tools to